 CBD works by interacting with the body’s cannabinoid receptors (CB1 and CB2).
 Though the mechanisms aren’t fully understood, the receptors can affect the immune system.

 CBD is also thought to limit inflammation within the body, which may also help reduce pain and other immune-system responses.

 More research is needed to further understand how CBD may affect the body.

-Vaping CBD oil may be beneficial if you’re experiencing a severe migraine at home and you don’t have to travel anywhere.
-The NCI explains that the inhalation process delivers the compounds to your bloodstream much quicker than other methods.
+Vaping CBD oil may be beneficial if you’re experiencing a severe migraine at home and you don’t have to leave and go elsewhere.

 If you’re new to CBD oil, you should start with the smallest dosage possible.
 You can gradually work your way up to the full recommended dose.
 This will allow your body to get used to the oil and reduce your risk of side effects.

 If you’re unsure about the potential side effects or how your body might handle them, talk with your doctor.

-(THC).
-THC is the component that makes users feel “high” or “stoned” when smoking cannabis.
+CBD oils are made from cannabis, but they don’t always contain THC.
+THC is the cannabinoid that makes users feel “high” or “stoned” when smoking cannabis.

-If you live in a state where marijuana is legal for both medicinal and recreational use, then you should have access to CBD oil, too.
+If you live in a state where marijuana is legal for both medicinal and recreational use, you should have access to CBD oil, too.